chreden/trview/README.md

 Remove Waypoint|Remove the clicked waypoint from the route.
 This is only available when a waypoint was clicked.
 Orbit Here|Switch the camera to orbit mode and orbit around the position that was right clicked when the context menu was opened.
 Hide|Hide the clicked entity or trigger.
 This can be unhidden from the view menu or the items or triggers window.
 This is only available if an item or trigger was clicked.
+Copy|Copy the position of the click or the entity number to the clipboard.
+Triggered By|Shows the triggers that trigger an entity.
+Clicking an entry will select the trigger.

 ## Menus